+When was flannel invented?
 Would you be surprised if we told you that historians have suggested that the origin of flannel – or a fabric similar to it – can be traced back to 16th century Wales?
 It makes sense that the fine people of Wales would want flannel shirt protection of some sort from the notoriously cold and drizzly Welsh winters.
-Their version of flannel was the popular, warmer and sturdier alternative to the wool garments that they wore at the time.
+Their version of flannel was the popular, warmer, and sturdier alternative to the wool garments that they wore at the time.

 From Wales, flannel made it's way to France and Germany throughout the 17th and 18th centuries until finally showing up in the United States during the Industrial Revolution in 1869.
 With a rapidly expanding railway system, flannel shirts proved to be made of a worthy fabric for the harsh working conditions and long hours of the American laborer.
 And it wasn't just used for shirts.
 Flannel long underwear, known as long johns, and warm flannel sheets, were also made by this time.

-By the early 20th Century logging, railroad building and construction continued to dominate the workforce in America and men's flannel shirts soon became synonymous with blue-collar workers.
-During the Great Depression they became even more popular as white-collard businessmen suddenly desperate for work found themselves wearing flannel shirts to laborer jobs instead.
+By the early 20th Century logging, railroad building, and construction continued to dominate the workforce in America and men's flannel shirts soon became synonymous with blue-collar workers.
+During the Great Depression, they became even more popular as white-collar businessmen suddenly desperate for work found themselves wearing flannel shirts to laborer jobs instead.

 Flannel's image got a pop-culture do-over in the 1990s with the help of grunge rockers who wore flannel shirts as part of their trademarked low-key looks their fans loved.
 From here flannel spread like wildfire amongst their fans to mainstream fashion, eventually becoming a fashion staple of the younger generation.